idibau/cs2bim/README.md

 4. Save model

 ## Known Issues
-- Entity types that are only supported in one of the two ifc versions
+- Entity types that are only supported in one of the two ifc versions (IfcBuiltSystem)
 - Only one supported type of feature class data: All feature classes are processed the same way and are implemented to represent terrain data.